-Similarly, a description of what the candidate did as part of a team won't tell you what he did or what decisions he took.
+Similarly, a description of what the candidate did as part of a team won't tell you what they did or what decisions they took as an individual.
 So, be ready to probe further with follow-up questions.

 The STAR technique can be particularly useful here.
 It stands for Situation, Task, Action, and Result.
 It's usually used as a method for answering interview questions, but can provide an excellent framework for structuring your competency based questions.

 For instance, you could use it to frame a question about conflict resolution as follows: